tedmoore/schelp2/docs/Classes/Server.md

 > **Note:** `/status` messages won't be posted, when dumping is enabled |

 ### `queryAllNodes`
 Post a representation of this Server's current node tree to the post window.
-See [#-plotTree](#-plottree) for a graphical variant.Very helpful for debugging.
+See [plotTree](#plottree) for a graphical variant.Very helpful for debugging.
 For local servers, this uses g_dumpTree and for remote g_queryTree.
 See [Group](../Classes/Group.md) and [Server-Command-Reference](../Reference/Server-Command-Reference.md) for more info.
 ```supercollider
 s.boot;
 s.queryAllNodes; // note the root node (ID 0) and the default group (ID 1)